 Sync: $ME and $LAZY in required_state are not resolved #1661

-As described in MSC3575, *, $ME and $LAZY in required_state are special sentinel values that Continuwuity must resolve.
+As described in MSC3575 [EDIT: previous versions of MSC4186 that are still in use by other homeservers like Synapse and Tuwunel, see comment below], *, $ME and $LAZY in required_state are special sentinel values that Continuwuity must resolve.
 However, $ME and $LAZY are currently not handled in collect_required_state in src/api/client/sync/v5.rs.
 Only * is considered there.

 Some clients, especially those relying on the official Matrix Rust SDK, expect these values to be resolved.
 For example, Element X (iOS and Android), which uses it, fails to load the push rules because $ME is not handled correctly by Continuwuity.
 This leads to a fallback to silent notifications.
 This is documented in several places: